CircuitSetup/Remote/README.md

 Number of seconds before a timeout occurs when connecting to a WiFi network.
 When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
 See [here](#connecting-to-a-wifi-network)

+##### &#9654; Attempt re-connection on Fake Power

+If the configured WiFi network wasn't reachable during power-up (and the Remote, as a result, fell back to AP-mode), and this option is checked, the Remote will re-try to connect to the configured WiFi network upon Fake-Power-On.
+If this option is unchecked, no connection attempts are made, the Remote will remain in AP-mode until (real-)powered-down.

 #### <ins>Settings for AP-mode</ins>

 ##### &#9654; Network name (SSID) appendix